strimzi/strimzi-kafka-operator/README.md

 ### Deploying to OpenShift

-To conviniently deploy Kafka Connect to OpenShift a [Template is provided](kafka-connect/resources/openshift-template.yaml), this could be used via `oc create -f kafka-connect/resources/openshift-template.yaml` so it is present within your project.
+To conveniently deploy Kafka Connect to OpenShift a [Template is provided](kafka-connect/resources/openshift-template.yaml), this could be used via `oc create -f kafka-connect/resources/openshift-template.yaml` so it is present within your project.
 To create a whole Kafka StatefulSet use `oc new-app barnabas-connect`.

 ### Deploying to Kubernetes

-To conviniently deploy Kafka Connect to Kubernetes use the provided yaml files with the Kafka Connect [deployment](kafka-connect/resources/kafka-connect.yaml) and [service](kafka-connect/resources/kafka-connect-service.yaml).
+To conveniently deploy Kafka Connect to Kubernetes use the provided yaml files with the Kafka Connect [deployment](kafka-connect/resources/kafka-connect.yaml) and [service](kafka-connect/resources/kafka-connect-service.yaml).
 This could be done using `kubectl apply -f kafka-connect/resources/kafka-connect.yaml` and `kubectl apply -f kafka-connect/resources/kafka-connect-service.yaml`.